 Gary sped across the Bay Bridge in light midmorning traffic, San Francisco's magnificent skyline, iconic Alcatraz Island, and stupendous Golden Gate Bridge all looming surreally in the distance.
-I rolled down the passenger side window and took in the matchless view, a euphoria of complete freedom and the unlimited possibility of youth hitting me like a ton of wacky tobacky bricks.
+As I rolled down the passenger side window to take in the matchless view, a euphoric feeling of complete freedom and the unlimited possibility of youth hit me like a ton of wacky tobacky bricks.
 In that moment, high on that bridge on that perfect day, I felt on top of the world.

-We motored through the streets of San Francisco, taking in all the sights and sounds and the places and people in the famous city that day.
-Gary drove us down famed Lombard Street and then through the mazy Golden Gate Park.
-I keenly took it all in, my head swiveling left to right, as eye-catching and historic sites, structures, and architecture whizzed past us in all directions.
+We motored through the streets of San Francisco, taking in all the sights and sounds of the places and people in the famed city.
+Gary drove down Lombard Street and then through the mazy Golden Gate Park.
+I keenly took it all in, my head swiveling left to right, as the eye-catching and historic sites, structures, and architecture whizzed past us in all directions.

-Five years into the future and I'd be back in San Fran working as a mobile DJ on Treasure Island and also as a male stripper in and around the city for a stripagram company.
-Those part-time gigs along with temporary day jobs as a word processor would be enough to pay my living expenses while taking television news classes at San Jose State University.
+Five years into the future and I'd be back in Bay Area working as a mobile DJ on Treasure Island and also as a male stripper for a stripagram company.
+Those part-time gigs along with temporary day jobs as a word processor would be enough to live on while taking television news classes at San Jose State University.

-I'd also catch up with Gary again, who at that time would be married to Stacey, a funny, smart, and pretty blond I'd knocked boots with once while we were students together at Mesa College in San Diego and who later met and fell in love with Gary, her favorite booty call while a student at San Diego State.
+I'd also catch up with Gary again, who would then be married to Stacey, a funny, smart, and pretty blond I'd knocked boots with once when we were students together at Mesa College in San Diego and who later met and fell in love with Gary, her favorite booty call when they were undergrads together at San Diego State.
 It was a small world.
-Stacey loved the man she called her Gare Bear, and headed north to find and eventually marry him soon after tossing her SDSU cap and gown.
+Stacey loved the man she called her Gare Bear and soon after tossing her own SDSU cap and gown headed north to marry him.

 Back in the city, we motored across the legendary Golden Gate gawking in all directions at the breathtaking view.
-It made me think of some photos our family had taken along the structure's epic railed walkway back in the mid 60s, black and white images of our mother and father, Tom and Marsha, along with our older brother and younger sister, Byron and Annie, all looking so young and jubilant and full of life, their beaming faces and exuberant poses momentarily etched in photochemical time.
+It made me think of some photos our family had taken along the bridge's epic railed walkway in the mid 1960s, black and white images of our mother and father, Tom and Marsha, along with our older brother Byron and younger sister Annie.
+We looked so young and carefree and full of life, our jubilant faces and exuberant poses momentarily etched in perfect photochemical time.

 Gary knew how to get up to Battery Spencer and that's where we finally ended up.
 He parked the car somewhere near the main viewing area whereupon Mars packed the pipe.